aqualanja/youlikehitsbot/README.md

 YouLikeHits Bot by Giot

 # YouLikeHits Bot
-Simple program to gain points on youlikehits.com written in Python..
+Simple program to gain points on youlikehits.com written in Python.

 **Disclaimer:** This has been developed for educational purposes only.
 Any action you take using this script is strictly at your own risk.
 I will not be liable for any losses or damages you face using this script.